dallas-hall/learning-containers-and-orchestration/docker/for-beginners/README.md

 ![docker-networks-v1.png](docker-networks-v1.png)

 * Docker has 3 types of networks:
   1. This is the default network.
 The **Bridge** network is private virtual network created on the Docker Host within a Network Namespace.
-All containers attach this by default.
+All containers attach this by default using Virtual Ethernet pairs.
 The default IP address range inside of the `172` series.
 Ports on the Docker Host need to be mapped to ports within the Network Namespace.
   2. The **Host** network is when containers are directly attached to the Docker Host's network.
 There is no isolation between them thus there is no need to map ports between them.
   3. The **None** network is when containers aren't attached to any network and have no network access.